lingminhao/Block-structured-random-matrices/README.md

 Here we modelled an example of a synthetic biological interacting system among 1000 species (5 groups each of 200 species) using a random matrix.
 The coordinate axes represents the real and imaginary value of the eigenvalues.

 As we can see below, we can find the eigenvalues by brute force (blue dots) or by using the results we derived using methodology from statistical physics (red lines + red dots).
-It is not surprising because 1000 is a relatively small number.
+Yet, 1000 is a relatively small number.

 ![example](https://github.com/lingminhao/Block-structured-random-matrices/blob/main/readme-images/example.png)